NathanCustom Tailors

 • Your pattern is stored permanently -- once created, reorders are easier and the fit improves with each commission

-This is the gold standard.
-And on Savile Row in 2026, it costs accordingly: $4,500 to $8,000+ for a two-piece suit from houses like Huntsman, Anderson & Sheppard, or Henry Poole.
+On Savile Row in 2026, that craft costs accordingly: $4,500 to $8,000+ for a two-piece suit from houses like Huntsman, Anderson & Sheppard, or Henry Poole.
 Some reach $10,000 to $15,000+ with premium cloth selections.
 Cad & The Dandy starts around 1,600 GBP.
-Jasper Littman starts at 4,100 GBP.
 These are not mass-market prices.

 What You Are Actually Paying For